pyOpenSci/software-peer-review/about-peer-review/policies-guidelines.md

 is similar to a manuscript review, however it has a stronger focus on Python packaging best practices.

-Unlike a manuscript review, our peer review process is be an ongoing conversation.
+Unlike a manuscript review, our peer review process is an ongoing conversation.
 Once all major issues and questions are addressed, the review editor package will make a decision to accept, hold, or reject the package.

 Rejections are usually done early in the process, before the review process begins.
 In rare cases a package may also not be on-boarded into the pyOpenSci ecosystem after review & revision.

-It is ultimately editor’s decision on whether or not to reject the package based on how the reviews are addressed.
+It is ultimately the editor’s decision on whether or not to reject the package based on how the reviews are addressed.

 ## Review communication approach